-- Not right purpose Para 2A was promulgated for a different aa) purpose and not to cater to assets which had been "deemed disposed" but transferred back to use. - Non-business use Para 2A refers to assets used for nonbb) business purposes whereas in this case, the asset was not in use at all as opposed to being used for non-business purposes. - bb) Incurred - There is strictly no qualifying expenditure that had been incurred which is eligible for capital allowances. - Market value there will be problems in determining the cc) market value of the asset accurately yet economically. - Conclusion This approach may not be practical. dd)
+- aa) Not right purpose Para 2A was promulgated for a different purpose and not to cater to assets which had been "deemed disposed" but transferred back to use. - bb) Non-business use Para 2A refers to assets used for non-business purposes whereas in this case, the asset was not in use at all as opposed to being used for non-business purposes. - cc) Incurred There is strictly no qualifying expenditure that had been incurred which is eligible for capital allowances. - dd) Market value there will be problems in determining the market value of the asset accurately yet economically. - ee) Conclusion This approach may not be practical.